sohankanna/Wazuh-SOC-Lab/README.md

 This successful demonstration proves the lab's capability to not only detect threats in real-time but to automatically neutralize them without human intervention, completing the full security lifecycle.

-## Project Configurations

-All custom configuration files, including the Wazuh server ossec.conf, the custom PowerShell detection rule in local_rules.xml, and the Sysmon configuration, are available in the configurations folder of this repository for review.

 ## Future Improvements
 This lab provides a strong foundation for further expansion.
 Future work could include: